 I actually thought about this when I was working with a previous client of mine a few weeks ago.
 I do some occasional updates for her on her marketing materials and stuff like that.
 We rebranded her business a few years ago.

-So, let’s talk more about re-branding.
 First, you do not have to rebrand every year, and honestly I would not suggest rebranding every year or even every other year.
-You could be confusing your audience and just because you want to … you know, maybe like use a new theme on your website or maybe you just want to have some new social media graphics or redo some kind of design element doesn’t mean you have to have a new brand to go with it.
+You could be confusing your audience and just because you want to … you know, maybe like use a new theme on your website or maybe you just want to have some new social media graphics but it doesn’t mean you have to have a new brand to go with it.

 I have changed pages on my website often because I’m testing things and proving things as I go but just because I changed themes or drastically change the look of my website does not mean I’m also going to rebrand and create a new logo.

 I know that it’s tempting to rebrand when you start to notice new design trends or maybe you see a particularly new font, you’re like, “Oh my gosh like, this look or this font really, I think that really would be best for my brand,” but do you know how often new fonts come out?
 You could be rebranding a few times a year and that would be confusing.

 So, do not get caught up in fonts.
 Bookmark them, save them for a later time, because it’s interesting how often people will love a particular font and then they see it later on and they’re like, “Oh!
 I don’t think I like that font anymore.”